sergunchik/ementas/gav.md

 to solve and explain to others during the semester.
 Solutions of problems shall take at least half of the time, with formulations and necessary explanations or background taking the rest.
-Final grade can be set to any P (at most 10), for which a student delivered at least P problems to their peers and instructors, and served at least at 2P sessions as a peer.
+Final grade can be set to any P (at most 10), for which a student delivered at least P problems to their peers and instructors (Sergey and Lucas), and served at least at 2P sessions as a peer.
 One student is allowed to deliver at most one problem per day.

 #### Bibliography